ankorstore/yokai/fxsql/README.md

 }
 ```

+You can also use `AsSQLHooks()` to register several hooks at once.

-You can inject dependencies in your hooks constructors, they will be autowired.
+The dependencies in your hooks constructors will be autowired.

 ### Seeds

 This module provides the possibility to register several [Seed](seeder.go) implementations to `seed` the database.

-Their execution is made within the scope of a database `transaction`:

-- if the seed does not return an error, the transaction will be `committed`
-- if the seed returns an error, the transaction will be `rolled back`

 This is done via: